metno/S-ENDA-documentation/source/devel_environ.rst

 S-ENDA configuration
 --------------------

-This section contains template ``Vagrantfile`` used in S-SENDA development.
-There is a generic part, which will be reused.
-Then it will contain examples to help developers extend development environment functionality.
-Specific ``Vagrantfile`` for reproducing the complete development environment for S-ENDA will reside in the main code repositories.
+This section contains a template ``Vagrantfile`` used in S-SENDA development.
+There is one generic and reusable part.
+In addition to this, examples to help developers extend development environment functionality will be added.
+Specific ``Vagrantfile``'s for reproducing the complete development environment for S-ENDA will reside in the main code repositories.

 Generic configuration
 =====================